mattlashley/mattlashley.github.io/_tutorials/how-to-rename-file-windows.md

 ---
 ## Introduction

-Learn three common ways to rename a file in Windows 10:
+Learn three methods to rename a file in Windows 10:

-*  from the Winows File Explorer
+*  from the Windows File Explorer
+*  from the Windows Command Line
-*  while using an application like MS Word
+*  while using an application like WordPad

-*  from the Windows terminal or command prompt
+Each method listed above correpsonds to a mini tutorial in this document.
+The On This Page menu displays this document's structure.

 ## Prerequisites

- To follow the examples in this tutorial, you'll need:
+This tutorial comprises three mini tutorials.
+To complete the steps in all three mini tutorials, you'll need:

 *  a computer running Windows 10
 *  some experience using Windows to perform tasks like opening applications, browsing files and typing text using a keyboard
+*  an application like WordPad

+WordPad was chosen as a learning tool because it implements a file system browsing interface common to a lot of applications that run on Windows.
+Many computers running Windows have WordPad installed by default.
+If WordPad isn't installed on your computer, the concept of using the **Save As** function detailed in the tutorial will still be relevant for most Window's users.
+{: .notice--warning}

 ## Key Terms